Starbucks applies for stadium, arena naming rights

 MetLife Insurance inked a $400 million deal for 25-year rights to the stadium that the NFL’s Jets and Giants play at, according to ESPN.

-The San Francisco Warriors are getting an estimated $22 million per year for the Chase Center, according to Forbes.
+The NBA's Golden State Warriors are getting an estimated $22 million per year for San Francisco's Chase Center, according to Forbes.

 Starbucks has a market cap of more than $132 billion, while shares ended Friday’s trading session slightly higher.